C-Hurtmann/GOIT_Command-work-1_Chatbot/README.md

 GTTD aka helper provides user Address Book, Note Book and Sorter Assist tools

 ## Installation
+For using this tool you have to install Python3.10+ version To intall, wright in your console:
+"""
+pip install GTTD
+"""

-# Address Book
+## Address Book

-This program is an implementation of an address book that allows users to store and manage contacts.
+This sublayer is an implementation of an address book that allows users to store and manage contacts.
 Users can add contacts by providing their name, phone number, email address, birthday, and home address.
 They can also view all contacts, search for specific contacts by name or phone number, view upcoming birthdays, and update existing contact information.

-## Installation
-To use this program, you'll need to have Python 3 installed on your computer.

-You'll be presented with a command-line interface that allows you to interact with the address book.

 ### Commands
-Here are the commands that are available in the program:
+Here are the commands that are available in this sublayer:

 - add: Adds a new contact to the address book.
 - show all: Shows all contacts in the address book.